authoritydmc/The-TG-Bot-2.0/README.md

 step 2.5 you will get a string as a response starting with something like 1Bqvt......

-step 2.5 copy this String somwhere safe .this is **HU_STRING_SESSION** value
+step 2.5 copy this String somwhere safe .this is your **HU_STRING_SESSION** value

-step3: Create an account on Heroku.com
+step3: Create an account on [Heroku.com](https://heroku.com)

 step4: click on deploy button below

+step5 : Fill in all the Three required Value you copied and app name(anything) ..and finally click on deploy.

 ## Installing